 For example, for a few more days there’s a 40% bonus on transfers from Amex Membership Rewards to British Airways Executive Club.
 So that’s like paying 43,000 Amex points for a one-way ticket on most of Aer Lingus’ routes from the US to Dublin.

-As a reminder, Membership Rewards points can be earned via cards such as:
+As a reminder, both Chase Ultimate Rewards and Amex Membership Rewards points can be transferred to British Airways Executive Club.
+Those points can be earned via cards such as:

 So no, this isn’t the no brainer, “must do” redemption that it used to be.
 However, there are still plenty of circumstances under which this represents a great deal.
 It’s just too bad that British Airways doesn’t consistently use their distance based award chart, or else Boston to Dublin would cost fewer Avios.